 Call Now: (800) 683-5640

-Understanding the correct medical codes to use can be a daunting task, especially when it comes to the commonly used CPT code 99213.
+Understanding the correct medical codes to use in behavioral health billing can be a daunting task, especially when it comes to the commonly used CPT code 99213.
 This code is typically used for an established patient office or other outpatient visit that lasts under half an hour.
 But what if you need to upcode or downcode?
 Let’s delve into the details.

 Understanding CPT Code 99213